daniel-1789/rpg-pendragon/recaps/04_Conquest_Period.md

 | Elgan | 7 | 7 | 7 |7 |
 | Axel | 6 |6 |6|6 |

-## Year 521 - Chapter XXXX - Morgan le Fey's Betrayal
+## Year 521 - Chapter XL - Morgan le Fey's Betrayal

 Accompanying Arthur on a hunting expedition, the knights Axel, Calliope, Elgan, and Heckle were separated from Arthur.
 Searching for him, they heard a voice from under the earth and learned Merlin had been trapped in eternal sleep down there - though he was still aware of events and guided them to Arthur.